Updated: Jan 13

 Never interrupt your work to reply to an email.
 Train your staff to do the same.

 Do not start your mornings by opening your inbox.
-Instead, take that time to chat with your staff.
+Instead, take that time to chat with your people.

 Set up specific time blocks for emailing.
 Educate people about your "open email" hours.
 Expect them to do the same with you.

 Encourage face-to-face conversations, both internally and externally.
-Emails have one big flaw: they do not convey emotions, and open the door to misinterpretations.
+Emails have one big flaw: they do not convey emotions, and therefore, open the door to many misinterpretations.

 No emails are urgent.
 Use the telephone for emergencies.